Body of Missing 26-year-old Texas Man Located in Grand Teton - NewsBreak

 Body of Missing 26-year-old Texas Man Located in Grand Teton

 MOOSE, Wyo.
-(AP) — Rescuers have located and recovered the body of a 26-year-old Texas man in Grand Teton National Park after he was reported missing on...mycountry955.com
+(AP) — Rescuers have located and recovered the body of a 26-year-old Texas man in Grand Teton National Park after he was reported missing on...wakeupwyo.com

 MOOSE, Wyo.
-(AP) — Rescuers have located and recovered the body of a 26-year-old Texas man in Grand Teton National Park after he was reported missing on...mycountry955.com
+(AP) — Rescuers have located and recovered the body of a 26-year-old Texas man in Grand Teton National Park after he was reported missing on...wakeupwyo.com